Black Swan State Theatre Company: The HotBed Ensemble (2006–2010)

+In 2011, the HotBed Ensemble was replaced by the Emerging Artists Program (now the Resident Artists Program).

 Resident Artists Program

 Black Swan's Resident Artists Program (formerly the Emerging Artists Program) supports up to five emerging artists annually by offering a year-long involvement working on a minimum of two Black Swan productions.
 The Resident Artists Program provides access to training, funding opportunities, mentoring and theatre practice in order to facilitate learning and performance.

 Emerging Writers Group

 Black Swan's Emerging Writers Group (formerly the Young Writers Program) supports a group of writers through a yearlong process of writing and devising a new work for the theatre.
 Three completed plays are chosen for full readings by a professional cast; in addition, one play is selected to be part of the Blue Room's ‘Summer Nights’ season the following year.